dheeraj141/dheeraj141.github.io/_posts/2016-03-30-Education.md

 Courses: Computer Architecture, Computer Networks, Microprocessors, Data Structures and Algorithms</div>
 <div class="company_summary">
 <p>Those four years at NIT Warangal couldn't be more interesting.
 A boy came into the college and a men left.
-It was my first time staying away from the family, it helped me to become more independent and take resposnbilities. made friends for life , one of the best days of my life. </p> </div>
+It was my first time staying away from the family, it helped me to become more independent and take responsibilities. made friends for life , one of the best days of my life. </p> </div>
 </div>